The People's Library: History

 Founded shortly after Occupy Wall Street activists began protesting, the People's Library began with a cardboard box full of books which was left at Zuccotti Park by a library science student from New York University.
 A weather event then resulted in the loss of the collection, which prompted Betsy Fagin to bring the idea of an official library before the movement's General Assembly a few weeks later.
 The assembly appointed Fagin as librarian and a second collection was started.
 As time passed, volunteers received additional books and resources from readers, private citizens, authors and corporations.
 In one such instance, musician Patti Smith contributed a tent to the library, which was named Fort Patti in her honor and used as the library's primary structure until it was destroyed in November.
 On October 13, 2011, Brookfield Properties, which owns Zuccotti Park, the location of the OWS encampment, ordered a clearing of the park under the pretext of "cleaning".
 Working groups within OWS were divided over how to respond, however, a decision was made for people to stay, but for infrastructure and possessions to be moved to safety.
 Between one and two thousand books were moved overnight to a large artist warehouse in Jersey City.
 Brookfield Properties eventually conceded to public pressures and did not move forward with the proposed cleaning.
-The books where then returned to the park.
+The books were then returned to the park.
 The library has on occasion received volunteer assistance from the local homeless population, according to a librarian from the New York Public Library.